SPI Pixel Strip/Dot controller: controls up to 4 universes of LED pixels over two outputs featuring standalone mode.

 Delete

-Deletes the current show from the DIN PIXIE, ready for a new recording.
-To prevent any output when the device powers up, delete the pre-loaded standalone show.
+This will delete the current sequence/show from the DIN PIXIE, ready for a new sequence/show to be recorded.
+If you do not want the DIN PIXIE to generate any output when powered up, it can be done by erasing the pre-loaded standalone show.

-- Power down the device and ensure a method is in place to stop the system from becoming energised during servicing, inspection and maintenance.
+- ⚡ Power down the device and ensure a method is in place to stop the system from becoming energized during servicing, inspection & maintenance.

 Key areas to examine during inspection: